 - vitamin A – 20,000 iu – made from beta-carotene in the liver.
 Dr. Cutler recommends supplementing on the basis that mercury may be interfering with production of the active form in the liver.
 Conversion of beta-carotene to vitamin A is also inadequate if hypothyroid.
 May help with skin conditions including psoriasis.
 Most of the vitamin A varieties I found online come from large fish prone to mercury accumulation.
 I get one made from Atlantic cod which is lower on the mercury lists.
 Also listed on Freddd’s methylation protocol.

-- vitamin C – 5 g (1 g liposmal, 4 g ascorbic acid) – gives me insomnia if I’m not careful – supports the adrenal glands and has for years been the one supplement that I can easily feel the benefit from within minutes of taking.
-I use the buffered form from NOW.
+- vitamin C – 5 g (2 g liposmal, 4 g ascorbic acid) – gives me insomnia if I’m not careful – supports the adrenal glands and has for years been the one supplement that I can easily feel the benefit from within minutes of taking.
 I’ve also had intravenous vitamin C up to 50 g and generally believe the miracle-cure stories I’ve read about in The Clinical Guide to the Use of Vitamin C by Dr. Klenner.
 Vitamin C is on Dr. Cutler’s essential list, companion nutrients for iodine and Freddd’s methylation protocol.

 - vitamin E – 1,200 iu gamma complex – NOW.
 According to Dr. Cutler, vitamin E protects the essential fatty acids and your cell membranes which are particularly vulnerable to mercury.
 Vitamin E is on Dr. Cutler’s essential list and Freddd’s methylation protocol.
 At one point, the NOW variety I use was recommended by Freddd.